Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 docker desktop enable model-runner --tcp=12434

-The --tcp flag and port number are technically optional, but I'd advise using them so you can access the model outside of a Docker socket on your host machine (e.g. via localhost).
+The --tcp flag and port number are technically optional, but I'd advise using them so you can access the model via localhost outside of a Docker socket on your host machine.

-You can also just do it in the Docker Desktop UI by going to Settings > AI:
+You can also turn this on in the Docker Desktop UI by going to Settings > AI:

-Next, you'd use these commands to pull a model and run it:
+Next, you'll use these commands to pull a model and run it:

 docker pull <model-name-here>